St Dionis Backchurch: Demolition

-A parish mark can be seen in Philpot Lane.
 The church of St. Dionis, Parsons Green was built with the proceeds of the sale of the site of the City church, and its font and pulpit survive there.
 The burials were reinhumed at the City of London Cemetery.

-According to the account in William Leslie Sumner's The Organ, the organ at St Dionis - a fine instrument by all accounts and the last to be built by the famous organ builder Renatus Harris in 1724 - was removed first to St Mark's, East Walworth where the case was left after the organ itself was again removed to Darenth Training Colony, Dartford, Kent.
+According to William Leslie Sumner's The Organ, the organ at St Dionis – a fine instrument by all accounts and the last to be built by Renatus Harris in 1724 – was removed first to St Mark's, East Walworth where the case was left after the organ itself was again removed to Darenth Training Colony, Dartford, Kent.
 The pipework was later incorporated into the Mander organ at St Vedast alias Foster, Foster Lane, in the City of London.

+A City of London commemorative plaque noting the year of demolition is attached to the wall of the buildings that now occupy the former site of St Dionis Backchurch, opposite number 24 Lime Street EC3, and a parish mark can be seen in Philpot Lane.

 Present day

 The parish now forms part of the combined parish of St Edmund the King and Martyr, and St Mary Woolnoth Lombard Street with St Nicholas Acons, All Hallows Lombard Street, St Benet Gracechurch, St Leonard Eastcheap, St Dionis Backchurch and St Mary Woolchurch Haw – usually shortened to "St Edmund & St Mary Woolnoth".
 It is part of the Church of England's Diocese of London.